landiluigi746/Nova/README.md

 ## 📝 Acknowledgements

-Huge shoutouts to [TheCherno](https://www.youtube.com/@TheCherno) for his OpenGL series and his [Hazel](https://hazelengine.com/) game engine, which served as a great inspiration for this project.
+Huge shoutouts to youtubers [TheCherno](https://www.youtube.com/@TheCherno) and [Low Level Game Dev](https://www.youtube.com/@lowlevelgamedev9330) for their amazing tutorials and projects, which served as a great inspiration for this project.

 ## 👥 Contributing